FIFA 12: Stadiums

 There are 56 stadiums in FIFA 12.
 Most are from Europe's most prominent leagues, and a range of generic stadia.
-In FIFA 12 there are new real stadiums: Manchester City's Etihad Stadium, Chelsea Stadium and the Vancouver Whitecaps' BC Place Stadium.
+In FIFA 12 there are new real stadiums: Manchester City's Etihad Stadium, Juventus Stadium and the Vancouver Whitecaps' BC Place Stadium.

 All 8 official stadiums of the tournament are included in the DLC.

 Commentators

 Martin Tyler returns as the main commentator, with former Arsenal and England player Alan Smith as co-commentator.
 Smith replaces long-term FIFA contributor Andy Gray following the controversy surrounding him earlier in 2011 and his subsequent dismissal from the Sky Sports commentary team.
 FIFA 12 producer David Rutter described Smith as "one of the top-tier broadcasters on the UK football scene, [who will bring] a fresh, new perspective and insight ... working alongside the trusted and well-known voice of Martin Tyler".
 A second English commentary team will be included in the form of ITV's Clive Tyldesley and Andy Townsend, who will be used for tournament modes, though they can also be set as the default commentators.
-They were also used on the PS2 version of the game.
+They were also in the PS2 version of the game.

 FIFA 12 was the first in the series to be released in Arabic, with Essam El Shawaly and Abdullah Mubarak Al-Harby providing the commentary.